 We learn early that the shortest distance between two points is a straight line.
 But a recent study of commuter traffic suggests that a longer route between home and work is safer and less likely to end in a car accident.

-The study by University of Illinois researchers was a project to produce an algorithm to help urban planners route city traffic.
+The study by a University researchers was a project to produce an algorithm to help urban planners route city traffic.
 The report is as complex as you’d expect the explanation of an algorithm to be.
 What they found was that urban commuters may be less likely to encounter automobile accidents if they are willing to increase trip time, a news release says.

-The findings are based on traffic speed, accident count, and trip origin and destination data collected from New York City taxi services and police reports.
+The findings are based on traffic speed, accident count, and trip origin and destination data collected from taxi services and police reports.
 “The data shows that the shortest routes between two points, distance-wise, often have the most automobile accidents,” said lead study author Richard Sowers, a professor of mathematics and industrial and enterprise systems engineering.

 The study showed that a Manhattan commuter willing to increase travel time by about 15% during the evening or morning rush hour might reduce the number of accidents they encounter on their route by up to 18%, according to the release